The hip-hop dance theater commemorates the colonial soldiers who had to fight under French command in the First and Second World Wars.

 CONTEXT THE THIRD WORLD IN THE SECOND WORLD WAR

-A nos morts is part of the program accompanying the exhibition The Third World in the Second World War.
-At the end of the overall project, the original exhibition will be shown once again in an updated and expanded version from March 8 to June 1, 2025 – around the 80th anniversary of the end of the war in Europe (on May 8, 2025).
-June 2025 at the Cologne NS Documentation Center.
+À nos morts is part of the programme accompanying the exhibition The Third World in the Second World War.
+At the end of the overall project, the original exhibition will be shown once again in an updated and expanded version from 8th March to 1st June 2025 at the Cologne Documentation Centre for the History of National Socialism to mark the 80th anniversary of the end of the war in Europe (on 8th May 2025).
 It has been supplemented with (local) historical facts that were added in other exhibition cities and countries.
 Artistic reflections from Africa, Asia and Oceania on the consequences of the Second World War will also be presented in the basement vault of the NS-DOK.

-The extensive accompanying program with international guests from Egypt, Algeria, France, Italy, Morocco, Cameroon, Brazil, Korea, Malaysia, Switzerland, Turkey and the USA was created in cooperation with local and national initiatives and offers more than 30 events.
-These include lectures, readings, theater performances, a film series, live music and the hip-hop dance performance by Mémoires Vives.
+The extensive accompanying programme, featuring international guests from Egypt, Algeria, France, Italy, Morocco, Cameroon, Brazil, Korea, Malaysia, Switzerland, Turkey, and the USA, was developed in coopera-tion with local and national initiatives and offers more than 30 events.
+These include lectures, readings, theatre performances, a film series, live music, and a hip-hop dance performance by Compagnie Mémoires Vives.

 CONCEPT AND REALIZATION Christa Aretz & Karl Rössel (Recherche International e.V., Cologne)